 Howard paid for his college through working as a bartender and even sold blood.
 He also worked wide range of jobs prior his school and also after school.

-In an interview with the Mirror, Schultz confessed that growing up was difficult for him as he saw people living on the bright side of life but his family couldn’t afford to do so.
+In an interview with the Mirror, Howard Schultz confessed that growing up was difficult for him as he saw people living on the bright side of life but his family couldn’t afford to do so.
 Of course it served as a source of motivation for him and for some reasons he wanted to climb over that barrier and achieve what was deemed impossible.
 He said he could presently be living in luxury but he has definitely had a sheer taste of poverty.

 After graduating from college, Howard worked at a ski lodge in Michigan, in sales at Xerox, and at a housewares business called Hammarplast.

-Schultz began his coffee career as a worker at the coffeehouse Starbucks in 1982.
+Howard Schultz began his coffee career as a worker at the coffeehouse Starbucks in 1982.
 He later left and opened Il Giornale, a specialty coffee shop, that merged with Starbucks which at the time had only 60 shops during the late-1980s.

 Schultz became the company’s CEO in 1987 and grew the coffee chain to over 16,000 outlets worldwide all through his tenure as the CEO, and generated an estimated $100 Billion worth of revenue.
 He stepped down from his role as the coffee giant’s CEO, and also resigned as executive chairman in 2018.

-His current net worth stands at $3.7 billion according to Forbes.
+The billionaire CEO’s current net worth stands at $3.7 billion according to Forbes.
 He is happily married to Sheri Kersch with whom he has two children.